angelcam/developer-docs/assets/sections/angelcam-api/templates/guides/camera.md

 * status (online, offline, unknown, ...)
 * list of live stream URLs in various formats to watch

 ## Snapshot

 A snapshot is an affordable and quick way to give your users a sample of their on-going live stream, by periodically saving a picture of it.
 It's intended to give a preview of the camera's content without actually creating a connection to the live stream, which can be a resource-expensive operation.

-Please note, a snapshot may be up to 15 minutes old and you can't initiate it’s refresh from the API.
+Please note, a snapshot may be up to 24 hours old but we'll auto initiate refreshing when you access camera endoints in API.
 If age is important to you, check the created_at field in the snapshots array returned by the `cameras/{camera_id}/` and `cameras/` endpoints.

-In cases where a more recent preview is required, you can use an MJPEG stream with a low framerate instead.
+In cases where a more recent image is required, you can use a live snapshot or a MJPEG stream with a low frame rate instead.

+## Live snapshot
+The live snapshot is a static picture of what the camera is currently shooting at the moment.
+This actually creates a connection to the camera and extracts the last keyframe from the camera stream.

 ## Live stream from camera